s2gos-dev/s2gos-controller/docs/process-dev.md

 Framework usage is simple, it is a 3-step process:

-1. Write your processes as Python functions and register them in a process registry.
+1. Populate process registry with processes derived from your Python functions.
-2. Create a CLI instance from that process registry.
+2. Define a CLI instance from that process registry.
-3. Register the CLI instance as an entry point script for your package.
+3. Define an entry point script for the CLI instance, so you can run your package as an application.

 The steps are explained in more detail in the following.

+### 1. Populate process registry

-(1) First, you'll create a process registry object of type `ProcessRegistry`.
+First, you'll create a process registry object of type `ProcessRegistry`.
 Use the registry's `process` decorator to register your Python functions that should be exposed as processes.
 In `my_package/processes.py`: